 If your furnace is in a difficult spot to reach in your home, the installation time may take longer, which will increase your cost.

 Spend time researching HVAC contractors, speaking with them in person or over the phone and getting all of your questions answered about your furnace replacement.
 This will give you peace of mind knowing that your contractor is trustworthy and doing his or her best work for your home.

 Pro Tip: Make sure to get a warranty in writing from your HVAC contractor.
 Ensure that it specifies exactly what gets covered, how long you are covered, and what the contractor will actually do to fix any issues you may experience.

 The national range for a furnace installation is $2,500 – $6,000; however, this varies based upon all of the factors listed above.
 The most important thing you can do when preparing to replace your furnace is research.
 Home Advisor offers a nice resource on the average furnace replacement costs depending on your zip code.

-If you’re looking to replace your furnace and live in the Indianapolis area, check to see if you’re in our service area and give us a call at 317-670-0171.
-We’re happy to answer your questions and help in any way that we can.
+If you’re looking for more information on the cost to replace your furnace and live in the Indianapolis area, check to see if you’re in our service area and give us a call at 317-203-8149.
+We’re happy to answer your questions about furnace replacement cost and help in any way that we can.